 Getting a tattoo is on many people’s bucket lists, but some don’t go forward with their plan because it is a very daunting task.
-If one does not take care of all aspects of getting a tattoo, or even accidentally miss out on any important information told to them by the tattoo artist, it can cause a wonky tattoo and a lifetime of regret.
+Suppose one does not take care of all aspects of getting a tattoo or even accidentally miss out on any vital information told to them by the tattoo artist.
+In that case, it can cause a wonky tattoo and a lifetime of regret.

 In this case, if the person wishes to get their tattoo removed or covered up, it would cost much more than what they had paid for the original tattoo.

-For helping all the people who wish to get a tattoo on their blank canvas, we have made a list of frequently asked questions and their answers.
+For helping all the people who wish to get a tattoo on their blank canvas, we have made a list of frequently asked questions about tattoos and their answers.

 Questions you may have before getting a tattoo